dtsimpoukelis/searloc/README.md

 **This library is free to use it anywhere, but it has the limitation mdf file of your database to be smaller than 5GB**.<br>

-For bigger database files, it can work also without any problem, with million of records, but please [contact me](mailto:dim1.tsimpoukelis@gmail.com)
+For bigger database files, it can work also without any problem, with million of records, but please [contact me](mailto:dim1.tsimpoukelis@gmail.com) to dim1.tsimpoukelis@gmail.com